 We have not achieved profitability since our inception and we expect to continue to incur net losses for the foreseeable future.
-Our cash expenditures may increase in the near term as we fund our phase 2 and phase 3 clinical trials of rigosertib, as well as our clinical trials of our other earlier-stage product candidates and continuing preclinical activities.
+Our cash expenditures may increase in the near term as we fund our clinical trials of rigosertib, as well as our clinical trials of our other earlier-stage product candidates and continuing non-clinical activities.

 On July 30, 2013, we completed our IPO.
-We received net proceeds of \$79.8 million from the sale, net of underwriting discounts and commissions and other estimated offering expenses.
+We received net proceeds of \$79.8 million from the sale, net of underwriting discounts and commissions and other offering expenses.